 The final key is to make sure the oil is hot enough – but not too hot.
 It should be around 330ºF – test it with a candy thermometer.
 If it’s too hot, the crust will burn before the meat is done.
 If it isn’t hot enough, you’ll end up with a soggy coating.
 When the oil is hot enough it will actually penetrate the coating less and you’ll end up with a crispy “dry” coating instead of an overly oily one.
 The result will be a beautifully crispy coating with a tender and juicy interior, and that’s exactly what we want.

 Remove the Schnitzel from the fry pan and place them briefly on a plate lined with paper towels.
 Transfer them to serving plates and garnish with slices of lemon and fresh parsley sprigs.
 Serve immediately with Spaetzle, French fries, or German potato salad and a fresh leafy green salad.

-- 4 boneless pork chops (to make Wienerschnitzel use thin veal cutlets)
+- 4 boneless pork steaks or chops, (to make Austrian Wienerschnitzel use thin veal cutlets)